mmbman/Katagiri/about.md

 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).

 The talks seem to be a treasure trove of [dharma](glossary#dharma) material, most of which cannot be found in the four books that have been compiled from Dainin Katagiri’s talks.
 The transcripts can make it a lot easier to understand what he is saying.
-(Listen to a talk, and you’ll probably see what I mean.)
+Katagiri’s energy, enthusiasm and humor come through in the audio even better than in print – but he is a non-native English speaker with a heavy Japanese accent, and the audio is of mediocre quality.
+Listen to a talk without a transcript, and you’ll probably see what I mean.

 Each talk requires many hours to properly transcribe.
 That said, there may still be inaccuracies.